Recommendations for first-aid and emergency apps

-Where can I refresh my first aid course?
+Where can I refresh my first aid training?

-To refresh the first aid course, there are many options.
-Organizations involved in emergency services regularly offer courses.
-You can easily find out where a course is taking place near you on their respective websites.
+There are many ways to refresh your first aid training.
+The organizations active in emergency services regularly offer courses.
+You can easily find out where courses are held near you on their websites.

 The Johanniter